microsoft/vscode-docs/docs/editor/tasks_appendix.md

 	taskSelector?:string;

 	/**
-	 * The problem matcher to used if a global command is exucuted (e.g. no tasks
+	 * The problem matcher to be used if a global command is executed (e.g. no tasks
 	 * are defined).
 A tasks.json file can either contain a global problemMatcher
 	 * property or a tasks property but not both.
 	 */